 Fast Facts about TB and HIV

 TB primarily affects the lungs, though the bacteria can infect any organ.
 According to the WHO, almost one-quarter of the world’s population has latent TB infection and is at risk of developing active TB disease.
 The situation is even more dire for people living with HIV, for whom TB disease is the leading cause of death.
 In addition, people living with HIV:

 - Accounted for almost 9 percent of the cases of TB disease reported globally in 2018; 71 percent of these cases occurred in Africa.

-- Accounted for nearly 20 percent of all deaths attributed to TB in 2017.
+- Accounted for about 17 percent of all TB-related deaths reported globally in 2018.

 - Develop TB disease at a rate 20 times higher than the rest of the population.

 - Experience poorer health outcomes from TB disease, even when treated.

 - Face an increased mortality risk from multi-drug resistant TB if diagnosis is delayed.

 For a full picture of the global burden of TB, see the WHO's 2019 Global Tuberculosis Report, published in October 2019.

 IAVI is currently partnering in clinical trials of two novel TB vaccine candidates.

 - A Phase Ib/IIa dose-defining safety and immunogenicity study (A-050) of the live, attenuated vaccine candidate MTBVAC in South Africa.
 MTBVAC, produced by the Spanish pharmaceutical company Biofabri, is the only live, attenuated M.tb. vaccine candidate, and it is being compared with BCG in adults with and without latent TB infection.